-- (a) the internal quality assurance QA procedures, the quality indicators, and inspection and audit results to verify the QMS Quality Management System is working - that the corrective and preventive actions have been recorded, implemented, and suitably closed - (c) that the operation and quality assurance QA programmes are regularly reviewed and improved.
+- (a) the IQA procedures, the quality indicators, and inspection and audit results to verify the QMS is working - (b) that corrective and preventive actions have been recorded, implemented, and suitably closed - (c) that QA programmes are regularly reviewed and improved.

-The organisation must prepare and conduct a programme to regularly review all their company policies, processes, and procedures, .
-The review should be carried out by dedicated staff.
+The organisation must regularly review all their policies, processes, and procedures, carried out by dedicated staff.
 It will encompass all the activities, policies, procedures, and processes of the organisation.
-The programme should be a comprehensive and continual process that considers the following:
+The programme should be a comprehensive and continual process that considers:

-- (a) The overall effectiveness of the organisation in achieving its goals stated objectives. - (b) The ability of IQA the internal quality assurance and the operational policies and procedures to respond and adapt to new technologies, to market strategies, to legislative or regulatory changes, and to social or environmental conditions.

-(c) Whether Are the current policies, processes and procedures are up-to-date, effective, and relevant. ?
+- (a) the overall effectiveness of the organisation in achieving its goals - (b) the ability of IQA policies and procedures to respond and adapt to new technologies, market strategies, legislative or regulatory changes, and social or environmental conditions, and - (c) whether-current policies, processes and procedures are up-to-date, effective, and relevant.

-Note: For the purposes of this procedure, the term management means the team or person who has the authority to resolve issues and take action.
+Note: For the purposes of this, the term management means the team or person who has the authority to resolve issues and take action.

-The management reviews with supporting documents will be recorded.
-The organisation will determine and document, as a quality assurance procedure, the frequency, format, and structure for informing management of IQA internal quality assurance plans, trends, results, and follow-up actions.
-The procedure will define the responsibilities and the independence of personnel who perform or supervise the management reviews.
+The management reviews with supporting documents should be recorded.
+The organisation needs to determine and document the frequency, format, and structure for informing management of IQA plans, trends, results, and follow-up actions.
+These procedures will define the responsibilities of personnel who perform or supervise the management reviews.